What can I do about climate change?

 However much we try, we can’t avoid producing carbon.
 But we can all take action to mitigate our impact on the environment.
 The woodlands we look after, plant and protect all lock up tonnes of carbon every year.
 And you can help us do more.

-When it comes to climate change, our message is clear: native woods and trees are one of the best ways to tackle the climate crisis.
+Our message is clear: native woods and trees are one of the best ways to tackle the climate crisis.
+Explore the facts and find out what you can do to help.

 Trees woods and wildlife